tylo-zane/daa/README.md

 DAA is divided into four design categories of focus:
 ### Flow
 How to properly guide the user's eyes as they navigate your interface
+### Forms
-2. **Forms** - Principles for creating non-intimidating user inputs
+Principles for creating non-intimidating user inputs
+### Account Creation
-3. **Account Creation** - Principles for non-intrusive account creation services
+Principles for non-intrusive account creation services
+### Support
-4. **Support** - Ensuring that the anxious user gets the support they need
+Ensuring that the anxious user gets the support they need

 By gradually working through this guide and ensuring that every mark gets checked off, interface designers can better provide a comfortable experience for their users with anxiety.